-In Malawi about 12 percent of the population has the HIV/AIDS virus.
-Roughly 18 percent of sex is casual and a condom is used a third of the time.
 An equilibrium search model is constructed to analyze the Malawian HIV/AIDS epidemic.
 At the heart of the model is homo economicus.
-Specifically, it is presumed that economic man or woman searches for the type of sexual activity that they desire to engage in, while rationally taking into consideration the risks of this activity.
-Some people will select stable long-term relationships, others may choose more fleeting ones.
-Condoms may or may not be used in these more ephemeral encounters, depending on the participants' mutual desires.
+Specifically, it is presumed that men and women rationally search for the type of sexual activity they desire to engage in, taking into consideration the risks of this activity.
+Some people select stable long-term relationships; others may choose more fleeting ones.
+Condoms may or may not be used in ephemeral encounters, depending on the participants' mutual desires.
 The number of such encounters is partially under people's control.
 All of these choices crucially affect the spread of HIV/AIDS in society.